Anglo-Arabian

 Intro

-An Anglo-Arabian is is a Thoroughbred crossed with an Arabian and either parent can be a member of either breed (or another cross).
-However the remaining offspring must have no more than 75% and no less than 25% Arabian blood.
+An Anglo-Arabian is a Thoroughbred/ Arabian cross and either parent can be a member of either breed (or another cross).
+However, the remaining offspring must have no more than 75% and no less than 25% Arabian blood.

 Origins

-The finest examples of the breed combine the endurance and refinement of the Arabian with speed and stature of the Thoroughbred.
-Ideally the breed displays more of an Arabian type confirmation, however they should show the best of both breeds
+The finest examples of this breed combine the endurance and refinement of the Arabian with speed and stature of the Thoroughbred.
+Ideally, the breed displays more of an Arabian type conformation, though they should show the finer qualities of each.

 Features